MoCsabi/WRO2024-FE-StormsNGR/README.md

         wall offset=20
     else:
         wall offset=0
-    if still in lap 1:
       checks for traffic signs
       if there is:
           check color
           store color in matrix
           move to correct lane
       else:
           move to outer lane
       wait until 180 cm away from front wall if detected sign is not in the middle row: check for traffic signs
           if there is:
               check color
               store color in matrix
               move to correct lane
           else:
               go
-        wait until 70 cm away from front wall if current section is second lap last: turn around
+      wait until 70 cm away from front wall if current section is second lap last and final traffic sign is red: turn around
           decrease `all sections` by 1
           flip stored matrix
           flip `parking position`
       else:
           turn corner
-    if after lap 1
-        move to correct position (from stored matrix) if there are 2 values stored for this section: move to correct position (from stored matrix, second value)

 wait until 140 cm away from front wall stop